MicrosoftDocs/bing-docs/bing-docs/bing-video-search/quickstarts/php.md

 1. Enable secure HTTP support in your `php.ini` file by uncommenting the `;extension=php_openssl.dll` line, as described in the following code.
 2. Create a new PHP project in your favorite IDE or editor.
 3. Add the code provided below.
 4. Replace the `$accessKey` value with an access key valid for your subscription.
-For the `$endpoint` value, you can use the global endpoint in the following code, or use the [custom subdomain](../../../cognitive-services/cognitive-services-custom-subdomains.md) endpoint displayed in the Azure portal for your resource.
 5. Run the program.

 ```php